Immigration, Diversity and Social Cohesion

 Social cohesion is most commonly measured in terms of trust and common social norms

 The lack of a unified definition raises a variety of challenges for the measurement of social cohesion.
 Most researchers have assumed that high levels of cohesion and social capital in a community will be reflected in high levels of trust between individuals and the observance of common social norms.
-Therefore, trust and norms are among the most common indicators used in empirical research, although some studies include traditional measures of social capital such as membership in associations and political participation, as well as crime and “collective efficacy” i.e. the extent to which neighbours pull together to solve community problems (Sampson et al. 1997, Blake et al. 2008).
+Therefore, trust and norms are among the most common indicators used in empirical research, although some studies include traditional measures of social capital such as membership in associations and political participation, as well as crime and 'collective efficacy' i.e. the extent to which neighbours pull together to solve community problems (Sampson et al. 1997, Blake et al. 2008).
 Some researchers argue that a preoccupation with trust as an outcome seems unjustifiable since generalised trust is but one of the dimensions of social cohesion and is one of the measures most vulnerable to the effects of diversity, unlike others such as associational membership (Hooghe 2007).

 Does increased diversity undermine social cohesion?
-The evidence from the US suggests a negative relationship
+Evidence from the US suggests a negative relationship

 Evidence gaps and limitations

-As highlighted at the beginning of this briefing, a key limitation of the available literature is its focus on diversity and social cohesion, rather than immigration and social cohesion.
+As highlighted at the beginning of this briefing, a key limitation of the available literature remains its focus on diversity and social cohesion, rather than immigration and social cohesion.
 Communities can become more diverse without immigration and immigration does not always increase ethnic or racial diversity.
-It is therefore very difficult to use the available research to make strong claims about the relationship between immigration and social cohesion since at local authority level, there is a strong correlation between previous diversity levels and recent migration effects.
-Thus researchers have been so far unable to quench the rising opposition to immigration among the general public – with UK becoming an outlier in its lack of support for immigrant integration (Saggar and Somerville 2012).
+It is therefore very difficult to use the available research to make strong claims about the relationship between immigration and social cohesion since at local authority level, there is a strong correlation between previous diversity levels and recent migration (Saggar et al. 2012).

 - Alesina, A. and E. La Ferrara.
 "Participation in Heterogeneous Communities."
 Quarterly Journal of Economics 115 (2008): 47-904.